Christia Visser: Career

+Acting

 Visser made her professional stage debut in Nicola Hanekom's play Land van Skedels at the 2013 Klein Karoo Nasionale Kunstefees and Aardklop.
 Her first films were The Perfect Wave and Hollywood in my Huis in 2014, the latter of which earned her a People's Choice award for Best Actress at the kykNET Silwerskermfees, and Ballad for a Loner and Last Ones Out in 2015.

 In 2016, Visser played a young Alison Botha in the documentary Alison and the titular role of Tess, a film adaptation of the novel Whiplash by Tracey Farren.
 For her performance in the latter, Visser was awarded Best Actress at the Durban International Film Festival that year and nominated for Best Actress in a Feature Film at the 2017 South African Film and Television Awards (SAFTAs).
 From 2016 to 2021, Visser starred as Lillie Human in Die Boekklub, marking her debut television role.

 Visser had main roles in the 2018 series Knapsekêrels and Onder die Suiderkruis.
 She appeared in the Border War film The Recce.
 She had a recurring role in the second season of Fynskrif before being promoted to series regular for its third season.